linhkid/linhkid.github.io/index.md

 Today, as **Head of AI at Obello** in San Francisco Bay Area, I lead teams in developing cutting-edge AI solutions, bringing together my technical foundation with over 7 years of hands-on experience in **MLOps and software development cycles**.
 The journey from simple chatbots to complex, production-scale AI systems has taught me the importance of building solutions that are not just technically sophisticated, but also practical and impactful.

 Currently, I wear multiple hats that keep me at the forefront of AI innovation.
 As a **Lead Research Engineer** at *DataScienceWorks Research Lab* in Australia, I push the boundaries of what's possible in AI research.
 I also serve as the **Google Developers Group's Ambassador** and provide strategic **advisory** to various C-level executives, helping bridge the gap between cutting-edge AI technology and practical business applications.

-This journey has taught me that AI is not just about algorithms and models – it's about creating solutions that make a real difference.
-From that wide-eyed child amazed by Deep Blue, to the intern fascinated by IBM Watson, to leading AI teams today, every step has reinforced my commitment to responsible and innovative AI development.
-The same wonder that captivated me watching Deep Blue play chess now drives me to create AI solutions that enhance human capabilities and make technology more accessible to everyone.

 ---

 ## Key Skills